lakshmi863/Assignmentpopx/README.md

 A React-based user management app for PopX that includes registration, login, and profile viewing functionality.
 Built using React, styled-components, and React Router.
 This app features form validation, camera-based avatar upload, and localStorage persistence.

+this is for offical web site link ( https://popx-assignment-t4sa.vercel.app/ )
 ---

 ## 🚀 Features